mahlberg-lab/clic/docs/clicanalysis/subsets.rst

 results originate only from the co-text, as *perhaps* does not occur in long suspensions (see :numref:`figure-analysis-subsets-results-filter-cotext`).

-.. rubric:: View as
+View as
-   :name: view-as-1
+^^^^^^^

 Like the :ref:`View as` options for the Concordance tab, in Subsets you can view the 'Basic results' (concordance lines; book short title; link to 'in bk.' view) the 'full metadata' (+ chapter, paragraph & sentence numbers) or the 'distribution plot', which gives an overview of matching lines per book.

 .. _figure_distribution_plot_quotes:
 .. figure:: ../images/figure_distribution_plot_quotes.png

    The distribution plot view in the Subsets tab

 In the case of the Subsets tab, these lines obviously are not concordance lines, but instances of the subset e.g. a quote or non-quote element or a short/long suspension.
 When you then create a distribution plot of a selected subset, you will therefore see how the subset is distributed across a book or corpus.
-Note that this operation may take a moment to load for a large corpus. :numref:`figure_distribution_plot_quotes` gives an example of three particular books with rather distinct quote distributions: whereas *Pride and Prejudice* contains a lot of dialogue – as you can see from the white quote subsets interspersed by grey non-quotes – both *The Time Machine* and *Heart of Darkness* contain much longer quote chunks by a key character telling a story.
+Note that this operation may take a moment to load for a large corpus. :numref:`figure_distribution_plot_quotes` gives an example of three particular books with rather distinct quote
+distributions: whereas *Pride and Prejudice* contains a lot of dialogue – as you can see from the white quote subsets interspersed by grey non-quotes – both *The Time Machine* and *Heart of Darkness* contain much longer quote chunks by a key character telling a story.

-.. rubric:: KWICGrouper
+KWICGrouper
-   :name: kwicgrouper-1
+^^^^^^^^^^^

 If you want to restrict your search to the subset itself, the KWICGrouper is the better option; it will also highlight your search